 While the Big 3 get rest, Clippers rout Cavaliers 108-78

-Cleveland Cavaliers' Channing Frye, right, fights for a rebound with Los Angeles Clippers' Blake Griffin and DeAndre Jordan during the first half of an NBA basketball game Saturday, March 18, 2017, in Los Angeles. less Cleveland Cavaliers' Channing Frye, right, fights for a rebound with Los Angeles Clippers' Blake Griffin and DeAndre Jordan during the first half of an NBA basketball game Saturday, March 18, 2017, in Los ... more Los Angeles Clippers' Doc Rivers, left, talks to Blake Griffin, center, and Chris Paul during the first half of an NBA basketball game against the Cleveland Cavaliers, Saturday, March 18, 2017, in Los Angeles.
+Los Angeles Clippers' Austin Rivers, left, shoots past Cleveland Cavaliers' DeAndre Liggins during the first half of an NBA basketball game Saturday, March 18, 2017, in Los Angeles.
+Los Angeles Clippers' DeAndre Jordan dunks as Cleveland Cavaliers' Iman Shumpert, bottom right, looks on during the first half of an NBA basketball game Saturday, March 18, 2017, in Los Angeles.

 Add your comments below